 I’ll admit, it looked rather daunting and I was sure I’d have lots of flops before I actually had any loaves that were decent enough to eat.
 And there were definitely some batches that were, um, well a bit interesting.
 But trial and error soon had me producing beautiful, soft loaves and I discovered that bread making is really kind of fun and not all that hard to do once you get the hang of it!

 I got this bread recipe from my sister-in-law several years ago after eating her homemade bread and being really impressed.
 Not only is it super simple, it also makes the most delicious bread.
 My previous recipe was okay but the bread tended to be a bit more dry than this one.
 And while I appreciate homemade 100% whole wheat bread, I really prefer it to be soft and more flexible like bought bread.
 This bread is more like that.
 Since I started making this bread I have eaten more bread than I ever have- it’s just that good!
 And I absolutely love my Rada bread knife.
 It does a better job of cutting soft bread than any other knife that I’ve used.
 I highly recommend it!

 I was a bit hesitant to post my 100% Whole Wheat Bread recipe since I use a Bosch Mixer and my recipe instructions are written for that.
 But a number of you were asking for it and really, it should be fairly easy to adapt the directions to make this bread in any mixer or to even knead it by hand, so here it is!

-Oh and one more thing.
-I’ve discovered that the kind of bread pan that you use really makes a difference in how well your loaves bake.
+One thing that I’ve discovered is that the kind of bread pan that you use really makes a difference in how well your loaves bake.
 The pans that I use don’t seem to be available online, but I have heard really good things about these USA Aluminized Steel Bread Pans.
 They actually are almost the exact same size as the pans that I use and look and sound very similar.

 10 c. whole wheat flour